Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalker-TwinDelayed-DDPG (TD3)/README.md

 ### Off-policy

-TD3 is is an **off-policy** algorithm.
-It means that the TD3 algorithm allows reusing the already collected data.
+TD3 is an **off-policy** algorithm.
+In other words, the TD3 algorithm allows reusing the already collected data.

 ### Video